Historical Football Kits

 Background

 The club had a mixed career until 1903 when they finished as runners-up and were elected to the First Division.
-Out of their depth, 'Well had to apply for re-election in 1904 and 1905 (this was before promotion and relegation became automatic) but survived and until the outbreak of the First World War, they generally finished in the lower half of the table.
+Out of their depth, Motherwell had to apply for re-election in 1904 and 1905 (this was before promotion and relegation became automatic) but survived and until the outbreak of the First World War, they generally finished in the lower half of the table.
 In 1913, 'Well adopted their famous claret and amber colours, unique in Scottish League history.
-In fact their yoked shirts were identical to those worn by Bradford City at this time.
-It was not until 1935 that they adopted the amber shirts with bold claret band that became their signature kit.
+In fact their yoked shirts were identical to those worn by Bradford City at this time and it is likely that they were adopted to emulate the success of the English club and reduce the need to change when colours clashed with opponents.
+It was not until 1928 that they adopted the amber shirts with bold claret band that became their signature kit.
+Photographic evidence suggests the original amber was a very dark shade and the new style tops were described in club records as "bright amber with a claret hoop".

 Between 1926 and 1934, Motherwell regularly finished in the top three and in 1932, they won the First Division championship with five points to spare over Rangers.
 They also reached the Scottish Cup final in 1931, 1933 and 1939 but were beaten on each occasion.
 Their first cup success came in 1950 when they beat Hibernian in the League Cup final and two years later they beat Dundee 4-0 to win the Scottish Cup.